pvavra/temp-ipsy/docs/open-science/research-data-management/getting-started.md

 # Getting started

+Science is an incremental process that builds on prior findings and technical advancements, as such it relies on the correcteness of previous and current results.
+To contribute responsably with our research, we need to guarantee replicable results and transparency regarding the processes that led to those results.
+This is not an easy task, it requires meticulous work, time, technical skills and especially common conventions for managing our reasearch data as a community.

 ## What is Research Data Management?

-Research Data Management (RDM) is the collection of processes (e.g. organization, documentation, publication and archiving) that researchers adopt to govern their data during the data lifecycle.
-A good way to manage your own data is to comply to the so called FAIR principles.
+Research Data Management (RDM) is the collection of processes (e.g. organization, documentation, publication and archiving) that researchers adopt to govern their data during the data lifecycle.<b/>
+Although data differ significantly across disciplines in many aspects, general principles for a open and transparent data management are shared among disciplines and find their definition in the so called FAIR data principles.

 ## What are the FAIR principles?

-Science is an incremental process that builds on prior findings and technical advancements, as such it relies on the correcteness of previous and current results.
-To contribute responsably with our research, we need to guarantee replicable results and transparency regarding the processes that led to those results.
-This is not an easy task, it requires time, meticulous work and especially common conventions for sharing and reusing data.</b>
 In recent years, in order to provide a common ground for an open a transparent research, scientists from different fields have put forward general guidelines known as [**FAIR**](https://www.go-fair.org/fair-principles/) data principles.

 **FAIR** is an acronym that stands for: **F**indable, **A**ccessable, **I**nteroperable and **R**eusable